-Criminal Code matters may vary in the method of procedure involved depending on the severity of the alleged offence.
-The most severe offences, known as indictable offences, involved the most formal procedures.
+The Criminal Code contains hundreds of sections that prescribe criminality to various forms of conduct.
+The prosecution of Criminal Code matters may vary in the method of procedures involved depending on the severity of the alleged offence.
+The most severe offences, known as indictable offences, involve the most formal procedures.
 The less severe offences, known as summary offences, provide for a leaner and more efficient process.
-Additionally, some offences, known as hybrid offences, are selectable as either indictable proceedings or summary proceedings at the option of the prosecutor acting for the Crown.
-Lawyers, subject to competency, are permitted to provide representation in any matter proceeding as a Criminal Code offence.
-Paralegals are permitted to provide representation, again subject to competency, as a summary proceeding where the potential penalty is a maximum of $5,000 and/or six months in jail.
-For certain hybrid offences, paralegals may also provide representation after the Crown selects to proceed as a summary proceeding.
+Additionally, there are some offences, which are referred to as hybrid offences, where the Crown prosecutor may select to conduct the prosecution as either an indictable proceedings matter or as a summary conviction proceedings matter.

 Lawyers are permitted to provide representation in any type of Criminal Code matter.
 Paralegals are permitted to provide representation in most summary proceeding matters.
 For certain hybrid offences, paralegals may also provide representation after the Crown selects to proceed with prosecution in the form of a summary proceeding matter.

 Selecting the defence strategy that is best suited to fight your criminal charge depends upon, among other things, the type of charge, the strength or weakness of the available evidence, and the strength or weakness of testimony from likely witnesses.
 Of course, regardless of the type of charge, all defence strategies ultimately aim at impairing the ability of the prosecutor to prove all elements of the charge beyond a reasonable doubt.

 Circumstantial evidence may be interpreted in ways that infer a person is guilty or infer that a person is without guilt depending on reasonably plausible...Learn More